Acceptable Use Policy (AUP)

 By using the University's IT resources, all users agree to comply with this policy.
 Users have an obligation to take all reasonable steps to protect the confidentiality, integrity, and availability of IT resources.

 The policy builds on the principles of accountability, transparency, privacy, and fairness, to support a functional environment for work and study in which IT resources are protected.
 It also outlines the process used to resolve any allegations of inappropriate activity.

-The new policy has been significantly simplified and reduced in length.
-It uses general language as much as possible, but reflects current realities.
+The policy uses general language as much as possible, but reflects current realities.
 Retained are the notions of personal use, privacy, and support of the mission of the University of Guelph.
-To help with upcoming discussions and frame the new draft policy, the following list highlights high-level changes from the current policy:

 The following list highlights changes in the updated policy:

 - Addition of the Secure Office Data Protection Appendix which provides a series of requirements for the protection of University data from the risk of unauthorized disclosure, loss, or theft for faculty, staff, and consultants

 - Addition of new related policies

 - Addition of discrimination and expressions of hatred as examples of policy breach